ExpressionEngine/ExpressionEngine-User-Guide/docs/development/add-on-update-file.md

     @license   https://expressionengine.com/license Licensed under Apache License, Version 2.0 -->

-# Add-on Update File `upd.[addon_name].php`
+# Add-on Update File

 The `upd.[addon_name].php` file (commonly just called the `upd` file) is critical to ExpressionEngine knowing what to do with your add-on.
 Here we tell ExpressionEngine what actions to register, core hooks we want to use, database tables to update, and much more.
-We need to tell ExpressionEngine what to do when we install and add-on, update an add-on, and uninstall and add-on.
+We need to tell ExpressionEngine what to do when we install an add-on, update an add-on, and uninstall and add-on.
 Thankfully the CLI takes care of most of this for us.

 ## Initial Setup

 When you first create your add-on using the [`make:addon`](/cli/built-in-commands/make-addon.md) command from the CLI, a `upd` file is created for you in the root of your add-on.

-Here I have created an Amazing Add-on which currently has a module and has some extensions that interact with the core hooks.
+Here I have created an add-on called Amazing Add-on using the CLI.

 ```
 <?php